SASŪ Metadata Server

 Client applications and users interact with the cluster in the same way that they would interact with a non-clustered server.
 A load-balancing process distributes work among the nodes.
 If a node ceases to operate, the server continues to be available using the remaining nodes.

-Clustering is currently supported only on Windows and UNIX machines.
+Effective with the second maintenance release for SAS 9.4, metadata server clustering is supported on z/OS.
+In previous SAS 9.4 releases, it is supported only on UNIX and Windows.
 All of the nodes in the cluster must have the same operating system.

 Free Online Documentation